iXendeRouS/SoloCoopMod/README.md

  - Choose if you want coop starting cash
  - Choose if coop members have the Double Master Cross Monkey Knowledge

+Unfortunately Geraldo's shop is tied to the player, not the tower, so theres no easy way to make multiple geraldos work correctly.

 ---

 ## Installation